yurukyuruk/data-grid/README.md

        - **columnIndex**:
        Order of displayed columns can be arranged by assigning an index number for each column.
        - **visible**:
+       This is an optional feature.
 Column can be displayed or hidden by default by editing this. "visible" can be **true** or **false**.
+If visible is undefined, it will be true.
        - **summary**:
+       This is needed only if a column have sub-columns.
 Information about sub-datas are displayed here as a summary of them when sup-column is collapsed.
 It can esaily be personalized by writing id of columns and adding **+** between id names.
        - **collapsed**:
+       collapsed can be used if a column have sub-columns.
 This is for displaying column expanded or collapsed by default.
 It can have two values, **true** and **false**.
+If it is undefined, it will be true by default.
        - **children**:
        Each child column can have **id**, **displayName**, **type**, **columnIndex** and **visible** properties. children is used to define structure of sub-columns.
      - **sortingRules:**